Switch to ADA Accessible Theme

 California has some of the country’s strictest employment-related laws.
 The state’s effort to protect employees has resulted in complicated regulations with which employers must contend.
 Also, as an employer in California, you are subject to both state and federal employment-related laws and regulations, which are difficult for busy business owners to track and understand.
 An employer can easily make a mistake that will result in a violation of a labor law.
 While large companies often have attorneys working in-house to provide oversight of all company policies and practices, most moderate and smaller businesses cannot justify the cost of an in-house attorney.
 Still, it is important that all businesses work with a dedicated employment attorney who helps protect their business interests.

-At the Law Office of Karen J. Sloat, our attorneys have decades of experience representing businesses in employment-related matters.
+At Sloat Law Group, our attorneys have decades of experience representing businesses in employment-related matters.
 Our highly-trained Workplace Solutions staff are familiar with common personnel situations and challenges, and help guide employers by providing documents and other support.
 We are available to help you create effective and compliant policies and procedures to preserve your valuable employee-employer relationships.
 As some examples, we draft tailored handbooks and personnel policies, training manuals and notices, and written plans so you can operate your business in compliance with COVID-19 related regulations and other best practices.

 Drafting Documents and Office Training